jbcodeforce/jbcodeforce.github.io/docs/architecture/DR.md

  For example, Global or Metro Mirror can be configured between two IBM System Storage DS series systems to implement disaster recovery.

 ## What should be considered to prepare for disaster recovery?

+* Not all applications need to be active - active.
+* Active active really means that a user will loose connection to a site and be routed to another side in milliseconds.
+* Distributed reads is also a requirement for active - active
+* The biggest challenge is to avoid data collision in the same data store.
+So entity created in two regions in less than 100ms can collide when replicated.

 There are three types of data to consider: